 Hello dears,how are you?

 Here’s a full new season for my Be-Professional part: All things about a Job Interview.
 Let’s begin with the most important one, the 7 things to avoid !

 Mistake #1: Lying

-The possibility that someone calls an old employer or knows way more about body language that you do is pretty high, so avoid to destroy your future’s employees trust because this is a no-go.
+The possibility that someone in the job hiring team calls an old employer or knows way more about body language than you do is pretty high, so avoid destroying your future employer’s trust because this is a no-go.

 Instead: Focus on the positive parts of your resume and have a short but precise answer ready for negative ones.
 You built the thing, be it with help from a resume service or by yourself, so you should know what it entails.

 Mistake #2: Complaining

 Your boss is horrible, your work is boring, your colleagues are making you crazy and you had to go one hour under the rain to get to the job interview on time?
 Well talk about this with your friends and avoid the negative parts during your job interview.
 It is likely that the interviewer could ask himself, if it is partly your fault.